mbusigin/disbatch/docs/Upgrading.md

   different names

-- Set each queue's `threads` to how many maximum concurrent threads should be ran for that queue across all nodes.
-The queue field `maxthreads`, which applied per node, is no longer used.
+- Set each queue's `threads` to how many maximum concurrent threads should be ran for that queue across all DENs.
+The queue field `maxthreads`, which applied per DEN, is no longer used.

 - Run one of the following on each database, as the `constructor` field has been renamed to `plugin`: